codengine/SOTFEdit/README.md

 - Please upload any logs to https://pastebin.com and create an issue

 I can not change "IsRobbyDead" or "IsVirginiaDead"
-- In order to revive both there is a special button at "Tools" that does the job
+- In order to revive both there is a special button at "Followers" that does the job

 # Contributing